AI Use Cases/Private Equity

 How does AI optimize patch management for Private Equity specifically?

 Revenue Institute's AI correlates vulnerability data from your scanners with real-time business context from DealCloud, Allvue, and your fund administration systems - mapping each CVE to a specific portfolio company and its position in your deal pipeline or exit window.
 Unlike generic patch tools that optimize for security in isolation, our model prioritizes patches based on risk-adjusted business impact: critical vulnerabilities in systems supporting active deals get emergency windows; lower-severity issues in mature holds get safely batched into quarterly cycles.
-This PE-native approach eliminates the manual coordination that currently costs 2-3 weeks per quarter and prevents patch scheduling from conflicting with deal closings or LP reporting deadlines.
+This PE-native approach eliminates the manual coordination that can cost 2-3 weeks per quarter and prevents patch scheduling from conflicting with deal closings or LP reporting deadlines.

 Is our IT & Cybersecurity data kept secure during this process?